isc-projects/kea/doc/sphinx/arm/install.rst

  - ``--with-gtest``, ``--with-gtest-source``
    Enable the building of the C++ Unit Tests using the Google Test framework.
 This option specifies the path to the gtest source.
-(If the framework is not installed on your system, it can be downloaded from https://github.com/google/googletest.)
+(If the framework is not installed on the system, it can be downloaded from https://github.com/google/googletest.)

  - ``--enable-generate-docs``
    Enable the rebuilding Kea documentation.
-ISC publishes Kea documentation for each release; however, in some cases you may want to rebuild it.
-For example, if you want to change something in the docs, or want to generate new ones from git sources that are not released yet.
+ISC publishes Kea documentation for each release; however, in some cases it may be desirable to rebuild it: for example, to change something in the docs, or to generate new ones from git sources that are not released yet.

  - ``--enable-generate-parser``